-The Office of Child Care (OCC) (formerly the Child Care Bureau), Administration for Children and Families (ACF), Department of Health and Human Services (HHS), administers the CCDF.
-To receive funds a State, Territory, or Tribe must submit a plan containing specific information and assurances.
-The plan serves as the application for funding for States and Territories and is effective for a two-year period.
-Tribes, in contrast, must submit a yearly application indicating child counts as well as a tribal plan.
-A Tribe's plan is also effective for 2 years.
+The Office of Child Care (OCC), Administration for Children and Families (ACF), Department of Health and Human Services (HHS), administers the CCDF.
+To receive funds a State, Territory, or tribe must submit a plan containing specific information and assurances.
+The plan serves as the application for funding for States, Territories, and tribes, and is effective for a 2-year period.
+Tribes must submit an additional document-a yearly application indicating child counts.
 Tribes are generally subject to the same program requirements as States and Territories, except as specifically noted below.

-Following ACF approval of the plan (and application, in the case of Tribes), funds are awarded to the designated State, territorial or tribal entity (generally referred to as the Lead Agency) based on statutory/regulatory formulas.
+Following ACF approval of the plan (and application, in the case of tribes), funds are awarded to the designated State, territorial or tribal entity (generally referred to as the Lead Agency) based on statutory/regulatory formulas.
 State awards are not adjusted by separate direct Federal funding of counterpart tribal programs within the State.
-As long as statutory and regulatory requirements are met (e.g., that the States, Territories, and those Tribes receiving grants over \$500,000 offer parents certificates for the purchase of child care services), grantees have broad flexibility in designing programs and offering services.
+As long as statutory and regulatory requirements are met (e.g., that the States, Territories, and those tribes receiving grants over \$500,000 offer parents certificates for the purchase of child care services), grantees have broad flexibility in designing programs and offering services.
 For example, CCDF funds may be used in collaborative efforts with Head Start (CFDA 93.600) programs to provide comprehensive child care and development services for children who are eligible for both programs.
 In fact, the coordination and collaboration between Head Start and the CCDF is mandated by sections 640(g)(2)(D) and (E), and 642(c) of the Head Start Act (42 USC 9835(g)(2)(D) and (E); 42 USC 9837(c)) in the provision of full working day, full calendar year comprehensive services (42 USC 9835(a)(5)(v)).
 In order to implement such collaborative programs, which share, for example, space, equipment or materials, grantees may blend several funding streams so that seamless services are provided.

 Tribes may operate the CCDF program under a consolidated Pub.
 L. No. 102-477 demonstration project.
 Pub.
 L. No. 102-477 refers to the Indian Employment, Training, and Related Services Demonstration Act of 1992, the purpose of which is to provide for the integration of employment, training, and related services to improve the effectiveness of those services.
 Under Pub.
-L. No. 102-477, funds received from a program must be used and spent in accordance with the applicable rules for that program, subject to any waivers granted by the Secretary of HHS; however, during the period covered by this Supplement in which Federal partners and Tribes are participating in a working group process to address a set of issues relating to plans, reporting, and accountability in Pub.
+L. No. 102-477, funds received from a program must be used and spent in accordance with the applicable rules for that program, subject to any waivers granted by the Secretary of HHS; however, during the period covered by this Supplement in which Federal partners and tribes are participating in a working group process to address a set of issues relating to plans, reporting, and accountability in Pub.
 L. No. 102-477 projects, this Supplement provides that auditing of funds should be based on determining that the funds were spent in compliance with the applicable approved plan.
 Tribes participating under a Pub.
 L. No. 102-477 project submit alternative plans and reports to the Department of the Interior, which serves as the lead Federal agency for Pub.
 L. No. 102-477.